MegaLOD-project/Project/README.md

 # Aims

 This project aims to provide a framework of interoperability for the assets (tangible and intangible) of the megalithic tradition of the European Neolithic.
 This framework is boosted by a data model (metadata application profile - MAP) that will lift the publication of interoperable “megalithic datasets”.
-Software applications will provide ways for end-users to be able to enjoy these cultural heritage items in all its dimensions as already described, through the digital medium.
+Software applications will provide ways for end-users to be able to enjoy these cultural heritage items in all their dimensions, as already described, through the digital medium.

 The scope of this project has no limits since the datasets are openly available through SPARQL endpoints or APIs, meaning that any entity can (re)use the MegaLOD datasets in other software applications.
 To demonstrate the usefulness of the data and to make it browsable and accessible by the general public, we will create a website and a virtual museum app, where the sites are presented.

 # Contributions

--- Mariana curado Malta |  Faculty of Engineering, University of Porto (mariana.malta at fe.up.pt)
+-Mariana curado Malta |  Faculty of Engineering, University of Porto (mariana.malta at fe.up.pt)

--- João Muralha | Faculty of Social Sciences and Humanities, Nova University of Lisbon
+-João Muralha | Faculty of Social Sciences and Humanities, Nova University of Lisbon

 **This project has contributions from the following students:**

--- Marco Oliveira (2022-2023) - Undergraduate project | Undergraduate in Information Sciences | ISCAP, Polytechnic University of Porto
+-Marco Oliveira (2022-2023) - Undergraduate project | Undergraduate in Information Sciences | ISCAP, Polytechnic University of Porto

--- Américo Araújo (2022-2023) - Master Stundet | Master in Archaeology, University of Coimbra
+-Américo Araújo (2022-2023) - Master Stundet | Master in Archaeology, University of Coimbra

--- Domingos Santos (2024-2025) - Master Student | Master in Informatics and Computing Engineering, Faculty of Engineering, University of Porto
+-Domingos Santos (2024-2025) - Master Student | Master in Informatics and Computing Engineering, Faculty of Engineering, University of Porto

 # References